Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 Quick start
 -----------

+The default search engine is automatically added to the sites.

 The main admin menu `Search` allows to manage the search indexes and the search
 pages: an instance of Omeka can contain multiple indexes, for example to hide some fields in the public front-end, and multiple pages, for example a single